Yahoo to spin off Alibaba stake despite no U.S. tax ruling

 Based on Alibaba's Monday close of $59.24, Yahoo's 384 million shares of Alibaba are worth $22.75 billion.

-The value of the stake is slightly less than Yahoo's market capitalization of about $25.98 billion based on 941 million shares outstanding on July 31 and Monday's close.
+The value of the stake is slightly less than Yahoo's market capitalisation of about $25.98 billion based on 941 million shares outstanding on July 31 and Monday's close.

 Many analysts say Yahoo's core business is worth close to nothing without its Asian assets.